openvinotoolkit/model_server/README.md

 ```bash
 ~/ovms-c$ make docker_build
 ```
-It will generate the image, tagged as `ovms:latest`.
+It will generate the image, tagged as `ovms:latest`, as well as a release package (.tar.gz, with ovms binary and necessary libraries), in a ./dist directory.

+The release package should work on a any linux machine with glibc >= one used by the build image.

+For debugging, an image with a suffix `-build` is also generated (i.e. `ovms-build:latest`).

 ## Running the serving component as a docker container:
 Docker container is using the serving application as the entrypoint, so you just need to pass its parameters in the docker command: